open-toolchain/simple-helm-toolchain/README.md

 ### Continuously deliver a secure Docker app to a Kubernetes Cluster with Helm Charts
 This Hello World application uses Docker with Node.js and includes a DevOps toolchain that is preconfigured for continuous delivery with Vulnerability Advisor, source control, issue tracking, and online editing, and deployment to the IBM Bluemix Containers service using Helm Charts.

-This template assumes an application (e.g. [hello-helm](https://github.com/open-toolchain/hello-helm) structured as below.  :
+This template assumes an application (e.g. [hello-helm](https://github.com/open-toolchain/hello-helm)) structured like this  :
-- **Dockerfile (must)** -- the docker file used to build the container image
+- **/Dockerfile (must)** -- the docker file used to build the container image in root folder
 - **/chart /your-app-name  (must)** -- the Helm Chart used to deploy this application, CI pipeline will automatically update it to reflect latest image build
 - **/scripts/build.sh (optional)** -- the custom build script (if absent, will default to [generic build script](https://github.com/open-toolchain/hello-helm/blob/master/scripts/build.sh)
 - **/scripts/deploy.sh (optional)** -- the custom Kubernetes/Helm deploy script (if absent, will default to [generic deploy script](https://github.com/open-toolchain/hello-helm/blob/master/scripts/deploy.sh)